ATI TEAS Science Test Practice (2025)

 Scientific Reasoning:

-Question 8 – the scientific method:
+TEAS Science Sample Question 13 – the scientific method:

 Scientists experimented to examine whether a new medicine they developed for reducing blood pressure is better than an old medicine that already exists in the market.